Cairns: Airport

 Cairns International Airport is 7 km north of Cairns City between the CBD and the Northern Beaches.
 The domestic terminal at Cairns Airport underwent an extensive redevelopment which began in 2007 and was completed in 2010.
+In 2023, a new renovation began on the international terminal, which was expected to cost between A$40 and 50 million.

 The airport has a domestic terminal, an international terminal, and a general aviation area.
 The airport handles international flights, and flights to major Australian cities, tourist destinations, and regional destinations throughout North Queensland.
 It is an important base for general aviation serving the Cape York Peninsula and Gulf of Carpentaria communities.
 The Cairns airport is also a base for the Royal Flying Doctor Service.

 Port

 The Cairns Seaport, located on Trinity Inlet, is operated by the Cairns Port Authority.

 It serves as an important port for tourist operators providing daily reef trips.
 These consist of large catamarans capable of carrying over 300 passengers, as well as smaller operators that may take as few as 12 tourists.
 Cairns Port is also a port of call for cruise ships, such as Captain Cook Cruises, cruising the South Pacific Ocean.
 It also provides freight services to coastal townships on Cape York Peninsula, the Torres Strait and the Gulf of Carpentaria.

 Yearly cargo through the port totals 1.13 million tonnes.
 Almost 90% of the trade is bulk cargoes – including petroleum, sugar, molasses, fertiliser and LP gas.
 A large number of fishing trawlers are also located at the port.
 There is also a marina that houses private yachts and boats used for tourist operations.

 The Trinity Wharf has recently been the subject of a major redevelopment to improve the area for tourist and cruise ship operations.
 The freight wharves are located to the south of Trinity Wharf further up Trinity Inlet.